 tonnes of organic waste collected

-tonnes of compost produced
+tonnes of CO2 reduced

 Waste is a major problem in Kathmandu, and organic waste amounts to almost 70 per cent of the total waste.
 To solve this problem, Biocomp Nepal has been created.
 In March 2011, a pilot project started with a composting facility in the surroundings of Kathmandu.
 The plant collects waste from vegetable markets producing compost through aerobic degradation and at the same time reducing methane emissions.
-During the pilot, in total 140 tons of fresh organic waste from local markets were collected (2 to 3 tons per day) and 15 tons of high quality compost was produced.
+During the pilot, in total 140 tonnes of fresh organic waste from local markets were collected (2 to 3 tonnes per day) and 15 tonnes of high quality compost was produced.
 The compost meets international quality standards regarding nutrient content.
 In addition, the Biocomp plant has created 30 permanent jobs for local people.

 Based on this success, the up-scaling process has begun.
 The new project site for larger capacities has been contracted and the construction of further composting facilities started in January 2013.
 As waste is a major problem in many cities of developing countries, the project can potentially be replicated in different places in Nepal or elsewhere.

 Since the project started 11,000 tonnes of organic waste have been collected and prevented from being dumped in the landfill.
 This organic waste was used to produce 1,000 tonnes of compost of which 250 tonnes have been sold to local farmers.